AchillesKal/solid-php/README.md

-# A Quick Demonstration Of S.O.L.I.D Principles using PHP
+# An introduction to S.O.L.I.D Principles using PHP

 The term SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible and maintainable.